1982 invasion of the Falkland Islands: Surrender

 Before Hunt's capitulation, Sánchez-Sabarots had to order a section of his men to release the Argentine nationals that Vice-Commodore Gilobert reported were being held under guard inside Town Hall.
 But, before they could arrive Commander Alfredo Raúl Weinstabl and his adjutant, Lieutenant Juan Carlos Martinelli and several marines from his tactical headquarters secured the Town Hall and Stanley Police Station buildings.
 According to Weinstabl: "The town was silent.
 Arriving at the place we had chosen as the Battalion Command Post, we found abandoned weapons and packs.
 I ordered Lieutenant Martinelli to recce the building and within a short while he returned with about thirty men and women who came out of it smiling.
 They were Argentines who had been locked in that place the night before.
 Almost opposite was the Police Station.
 Inside were six or seven policemen with their Chief and a group of sailors from an oceanographic research ship.
 I ordered the Police Chief to send the constables home and to tell them not to come out until they were told."

 Hunt would later state in mid-April that the defenders fired 6,000 rounds in the fighting at Government House and elsewhere.
-The Falklands Governor disputed Argentine claims that the seaborne assault resulted in only one Argentine dead and two wounded, telling Time Magazine reporters Briton Hadden and Henry Robinson Luce in their 12 April 1982 article that at least five and possibly 15 invaders were killed and 17 were wounded in the invasion.
+The Falklands Governor disputed Argentine claims that the seaborne assault resulted in only one Argentine dead and two wounded, telling Time Magazine for its 12 April 1982 issue that at least five and possibly 15 invaders were killed and 17 were wounded in the invasion.
 Major Norman, in 2007, confirmed the defending British marines and Royal Navy sailors fired 6,450 small-arms rounds and 12 rockets in the fighting on 2 April 1982.

 Fearing that British had established an observation post on Tussock Island, Major Mario Castagneto's 601st Commando Company was sent to clear the island of enemy special forces, but returned empty handed and completely covered in black soot due to another Pucara napalm bombing on 1 May.
 Nevertheless, several Falkland Islanders maintain the belief that the napalm attacks were part of a cover-up to hide the Argentine losses suffered during the initial fighting codenamed Rosario.